Halazv2/crud_expressJs/README.md

 # Create CRUD APIs in NodeJS, Express and MySQL

-This is a simple NodeJS, Express and MySQL CRUD API example.
-It is a simple API that allows you to create, read, update and delete empolyees.
+This is a simple NodeJS, Express and MySQL CRUD API example. that allows you to create, read, update and delete empolyees.

 ## Installation